Sheikh Mujibur Rahman: Six point movement

 Following Suhrawardy's death in 1963, Mujib became General Secretary of the All Pakistan Awami League with Nawabzada Nasrullah Khan as its titular president.
 The 1962 constitution introduced a presidential republic.
-Mujib was one of the key leaders to rally opposition to President Ayub Khan who enacted a system of electoral colleges to elect the country's parliament and president under a system known as "Basic Democracy".
+Mujib was one of the key leaders to rally opposition to president Ayub Khan who enacted a system of electoral colleges to elect the country's parliament and president under a system known as "Basic Democracy".
 Universal suffrage was curtailed as part of the Basic Democracy scheme.

 Mujib supported opposition candidate Fatima Jinnah against Ayub Khan in the 1965 presidential election.
-Fatima Jinnah, the sister of Pakistan's founder Muhammad Ali Jinnah, drew huge crowds in East Pakistan during her presidential campaign which was supported by the Combined Opposition, including the Awami League.
-East Pakistan was the hotbed of opposition to the dictatorship of Ayub Khan.
+Fatima Jinnah, the sister of Pakistan's founder Muhammad Ali Jinnah, drew huge crowds in East Pakistan during her presidential campaign which was supported by the Combined Opposition Party, including the Awami League.
+East Pakistan was the hotbed of opposition to the presidency of Ayub Khan.
 Mujib became popular for voicing the grievances of the Bengali population, including under-representation in the military and central bureaucracy.
 Despite generating most of Pakistan's export earnings and customs tax revenue, East Pakistan received a smaller budget allocation than West Pakistan.

 The 1965 war between India and Pakistan ended in stalemate.
 The Tashkent Declaration was domestically seen as giving away Pakistan's gains to India.
 Ayub Khan's foreign minister Zulfikar Ali Bhutto resigned from the government, formed the Pakistan Peoples Party, and exploited public discontent against the regime.

 In 1965, Pakistan banned the works of Nobel laureate Rabindranath Tagore in state media.
 Censorship in state media spurred Bengali civil society groups like Chhayanaut to preserve Bengali culture.
 When Ayub Khan compared Bengalis to beasts, the poet Sufia Kamal retorted that "If the people are beasts then as the President of the Republic, you are the king of the beasts".
 The Daily Ittefaq led by Tofazzal Hossain voiced growing aspirations for democracy, autonomy, and nationalism.
 Economists in Dhaka University pointed to the massive reallocation of revenue to West Pakistan despite East Pakistan's role in generating most of Pakistan's export income.
-Rehman Sobhan paraphrased the Two-Nation Theory into the Two Economies Theory.
+Rehman Sobhan paraphrased the two-nation theory into the two economies theory.
 He argued that East and West Pakistan had two fundamentally distinct economies within one country.

 In 1966, Mujib put forward a 6-point plan at a national conference of opposition parties in Lahore.
 The city of Lahore was chosen because of its symbolism as the place where the Lahore Resolution was adopted by the Muslim League in 1940.
 The six points called for abolishing the Basic Democracy scheme, restoring universal suffrage, devolving federal power to the provinces of East and West Pakistan, separate fiscal, monetary and trade policies for East and West Pakistan, and increased security spending for East Pakistan.